Import JSON Data to Google Sheets

 The ImportJSON function may not be robust enough to help.
 Also, there are no auto-schedule reports.
 It won’t be enough if you want to track a more active API on an hourly basis and keep records of them.

-Second option is to use a Google Sheets Add-On.
+Second option is to use a Google Sheets extension.
 You’ll use Two Minute Reports for this example.
 TMR imports data from the API directly to Google Sheets in minutes.
-Another Google Sheets add-on to use is Supermetrics.
+Another Google Sheets extension to use is Supermetrics.

 1 – Go to your Google Drive workspace.